brantac/customer-registration-app/README.md

 ```

 ### 4. Run the back-end
 Open a new command line window and go to the back-end folder.
+Inside of it there's a Maven wrapper that will run Spring Boot.
 ```
 cd .\backend\
 ```

-Run the project with Maven:
+Run:
 ```
 # If you're on Windows
 .\mvnw.cmd spring-boot:run